hyz-courses/CISC3023-Machine-Learning-Notes/11_Nerual_Network.md

 # 11.1 Single Perceptron
 ## 11.1.1 Basics
 - [i] The neuron is an *abstract* concept of a simple computing unit.
 1. Compute weighted sum of inputs.
 2. Activate the weighted sum with activation function.
+3. Output the activated weighted sum.

 - [i] Perceptron (Frank Rosenblatt, 1958)
 - Simplest form of neural network.